-Scintillation Counter is an instrument that is used for measuring ionizing radiation.
-“It comprises of the scintillator that generates photons in response to incident radiation”, a PMT tube is used to convert an electronics and electric signal to process the signal.
+A scintillation Counter is an instrument that is used for measuring ionizing radiation.
+“It comprises the scintillator that generates photons in response to incident radiation”, a PMT tube is used to convert an electronics and electric signal to process the signal.

-A scintillation counter is used to detect gamma rays and a presence of a particle.
-It can also measure the radiation in the scintillating medium, the energy loss or the energy gain.
-The medium can either be gaseous, liquid or a solid.
-The scintillator counter is generally comprised of the transparent crystalline material such as glasses, liquids or plastics.
+A scintillation counter is used to detect gamma rays and the presence of a particle.
+It can also measure the radiation in the scintillating medium, the energy loss, or the energy gain.
+The medium can either be gaseous, liquid, or solid.
+The scintillator counter is generally comprised of transparent crystalline material such as glasses, liquids, or plastics.
 One sector of the scintillators is placed (optical contact) with the pin code.

 Applications of Scintillation Counter

-- Scintillation Counters are widely used in radioactive contamination, radiation survey meters, radiometric assay, nuclear plant safety and medical imaging, that are used to measure radiation.
+- Scintillation Counters are widely used in radioactive contamination, radiation survey meters, radiometric assay, nuclear plant safety, and medical imaging, which are used to measure radiation.

-- Scintillation counters designed for weighbridge applications, freight terminals, scrap metal yards, border security, contamination monitoring of nuclear waste and ports.
+- Scintillation counters are designed for weighbridge applications, freight terminals, scrap metal yards, border security, contamination monitoring of nuclear waste, and ports.

-- It also has its applications in Protein interaction and detection, academic research and Pharmaceutical.
+- It also has its applications in protein interaction and detection, academic research, and pharmaceuticals.

-- Liquid Scintillation Counter is a type of scintillation counter that is used for measuring the beta emission from the nuclides.
+- A liquid Scintillation Counter is a type of scintillation counter that is used for measuring the beta emission from the nuclides.

 Stay tuned with BYJU’S to learn more about interesting concepts like optics, thermodynamics, mechanics, and more with the help of interactive and engaging video lessons.